 Encyclopedia Britannica (1998) says that training is a means of achieving scholarship in any discipline.
-Scholarship is exhibition of excellence in anything we do or produce.
+The scholarship is an exhibition of excellence in anything we do or produce.
 It is coaching or accustoming to some mode of behavior with specialized instruction and practice.

 Training is the process where we acquire knowledge systematically and practically.
-Training is more than learning through examination because it involves practice because practice makes perfection.
+Training is more than learning through examination because it involves practice.
+After all, practice makes perfect.

 A trained artist will not find himself/herself fidgeting when he/she is questioned on any of his works.
 Whatever he/she produces will be original.

-In the course of training, he would have learnt all the principles of successful creativity and these will guide him to produce something that will be useful to society.
+In the course of training, he would have learned all the principles of successful creativity and these will guide him to produce something that will be useful to society.

 A BLEND OF TALENT, EXPERIENCE AND TRAINING

-Talent, experience and training work together in the life of an artist.
-Each of them is not enough for the artist to make name or shine.
+Talent, experience, and training work together in the life of an artist.
+Each of them is not enough for the artist to make a name or shine.

-Parts of each of them have to be blended into production of any art work.
-The sketch shows three circles each representing Talent, Experience and Training
+Parts of each of them have to be blended into the production of any art work.
+The sketch shows three circles each representing Talent, Experience, and Training